• Skip to main content

 • 1 teaspoon vanilla extract

-• 1 tablespoon pistachio , minced
+• 1 tablespoon pistachio , ground

 Instructions